 Get advanced training for your sales team by enrolling them in courses and seminars.
 Use inventory management tools to track inventory and help team members improve product knowledge.

-Contact the professional J&L Marketing team, who is ready to help your sales team improve their product knowledge and boost sales in 2020.
+Contact the professional J&L Marketing team, who is ready to help your sales team improve their product knowledge and boost sales.